DeadEndReece/CareerMP-Banking/README.md

    - `Resources/Server/CareerMPBanking/careerMPBanking.lua`
    - `Resources/Client/CareerMPBanking.zip`
 3. Start BeamMP with the module installed.
-4. The banking app should be added to supported UI layouts automatically.
+4. The banking app should be added to the Career Freeroam UI layout automatically.
 5. If needed, open the BeamNG UI Apps menu and enable `CareerMP Banking`.

 ## What The App Does